Shoulder Dystocia Attorneys in St. Louis

 How Can My Child Develop Shoulder Dystocia?

 During a normal vaginal delivery, the soft bones of a baby's head can

 mold and overlap to fit through the mother's pelvis.
 The baby's

 shoulders will then follow at an angle which gives the baby enough room

 to descend.
 If the baby's shoulders were straight instead of at an

 angle, the baby may not have enough room and may get caught on the mother's

 Risk factors that can result in shoulder dystocia:

-lasts longer than 2 hours
+- A second stage of labor lasting longer than 2 hours

 - Breech position births